Park controller according to VDE 4105 and NELEV (Solar package 1)

 -

-Do I also need a parking controller for systems under 270kW?
+Do I also need a park controller for systems below 270 kW?

 Parc-controller generally